 Want to enjoy the flavor of warm apple fritters without all the carbs?
 This gluten free zucchini mock apple fritter bread uses zucchini to keep it low carb.

 Disclaimer: All the Sukrin products used were purchased by me and all opinions are my own.
-I am not affiliated with Sukrin at the time of this writing
+However, the giveaway is sponsored by Sukrin USA.

 There is a great new sweetener available in the US that comes from Europe and it’s going to allow certain homemade sweets to be possible again.
 I’m talking about the Sukrin line of sweeteners which includes two great syrup sweeteners.